empathic-ai/altimit/README.md

 ## Altimit Engine

 Altimit is a flexible set of tools and protocols for building an open Metaverse.
-Altimit can be used as an engine for creating your own Metaverse application, or as a plugin for creating in your favorite game engine or IDE.
+Altimit can be used as an engine for creating your own Metaverse application, or as a plugin for creating a Metaverse application in your favorite game engine or IDE.

 Altimit is a networking library.
 But it is also a set of tools built <i>around</i> that library to interface with other applications in a maximally useful way.